 To be considered a gamechanger an optimisation strategy must satisfy the following criteria:

 None of these interventions should be assumed to automatically qualify as gamechangers.
+The specific interventions likely to satisfy the above criteria will vary according to the clinical situation and the particular challenges faced.
 The likely impact of a contemplated optimisation strategy on the factor impeding establishment of alveolar oxygen delivery must be considered in context.

 A completed best effort at any lifeline may thus consist of up to three attempts +/- a gamechanger.
 The use of specific, limited criteria which must be satisfied for the gamechanger to be invoked provides boundaries to ensure accountability for this action and avoid fixation on upper airway lifelines when CICO Rescue is clearly indicated.